• Skip to primary navigation

 A lot of processed foods and a lot of fried foods have trans fats in them.
 Some dairy and meat foods have trans fats (naturally present) but in a small amount.

-Margarine, shortening, and butter are well-known solid fat containing trans fat.
+Margarine, shortening, and butter are well-known solid fats containing trans fat.

 Heating Vegetable Oils Create Harmful Oxidation Byproducts!

-High-temperature like stir-frying and deep-frying can cause the formation of trans fat in oils through oxidation.
-The higher temperature accelerates the reaction rates of oxidation and then more trans fat is generated.
+High-temperatures like stir-frying and deep-frying can cause the formation of trans fat in oils through oxidation.
+The higher the temperature accelerates the reaction rates of oxidation, the more trans fat is generated.

 Trans fats promote the risk of developing cancer.
 They contribute to insulin resistance, which increases the risk of developing type 2 diabetes.